 Contact us on this issue.
 All requests regarding obtaining a refugee status in Australia are considered in the order of highest priority.

 IMPORTANT!
 From 12th of March 2014, all requests regarding obtaining a refugee status, assessment of individual circumstances and assistance with the confirmation of a refugee status in relation to individuals and their family members are carried out only within the Detailed Migration Consultation in accordance with the requirements of Australia's immigration laws.
-Within the consultation we will review your circumstances and provide guidance of what is possible and necessary to do in your specific situation in order to prove your status to delegate of the Department of Immigration and Border Protection and therefore to facilitate a pathway to permanent residence.
+Within the consultation we will review your circumstances and provide guidance of what is possible and necessary to do in your specific situation in order to prove your status to delegate of the Department of Home Affairs (DHA) and therefore to facilitate a pathway to permanent residence.

 Pursuant to the United Nations Convention relating to the Status of Refugees 1951 (‘Refugee Convention’), as amended by the 1967 Protocol (‘the Protocol’ ), Australia offers different types of protection to non-citizens within Australia who can prove that they are a refugee.